How The Bible Came Into Existence

-Around 1946 to 1947, a shepherd looking for a lost goat threw a stone into a cave and heard the unlikely sound of shattering pottery.
+From around 1946 to 1947, a shepherd looking for a lost goat threw a stone into a cave and heard the unlikely sound of shattering pottery.
 Upon further investigation, he discovered what became known as the Dead Sea Scrolls – some forty thousand scrolls[<1>The information and data contained in this section is a summary compiled from various documents and reference manuals.] and fragments.
-It was the library of the Jewish community at Qumran, and included fragments of all the Old Testament books except Esther.
-These copies were 1,000 years older than any yet discovered, dating at about 100 B.C.
+It was the library of the Jewish community at Qumran and included fragments of all the Old Testament books except Esther.
+These copies were 1,000 years older than any yet discovered, dating to about 100 B.C.
 They demonstrated the amazing accuracy with which the Bible had been copied for centuries, the later copies having remarkably few changes.

 From these fragments more than 500 books have been reconstructed, many of which tell us about life in the community of Qumran.
 Others give helpful commentaries on the Scriptures.
 The most important documents, however, are copies of the Old Testament text dating more than a century before the birth of Christ.

 The earliest Old Testament manuscript before the discovery of the Dead Sea Scrolls was from A.D.
 900 and later.